-From a Dropout Engineer to a CA(SA): My Journey to Success
+From a Dropout Engineer to a CA(SA): My story from 'almost quitting studies to qualifying as a Chartered Accountant.

 - You can fail in life and still end up where you need to be because failures are pivotal moments in your success journey.